sulami/advent-of-code/README.md

-At first I was actually considering the Arduino Uno and its ATmega328p, but 32 kB of program space is tricky if I want to include the input in the binary via `include_str!()` (though I could drip-feed it in via serial), and 2 kB of memory will be quickly prohibitively small.
+At first I was actually considering the Arduino Uno and its ATmega328p, but 32 kB of program space is tricky if I want to include the input in the binary via `include_str!()` (though I could drip-feed it in via serial), and 2 kB of memory will be prohibitively small.

 Instead I'm using the more powerful SAMD21.
 Processing speed probably isn't too bad at 48 MHz, and 256 kB of program memory should be fine as well.
-We will see how far 32 kB of memory get me.
+We will see how far 32 kB of memory get me, that's only 4,096 `u64`s, minus the working stack.

 For obvious reasons I will only run one day at a time.